liguowang/cpgtools/README.md

  * Un-methylated (labeled as "0" in result file)
  * Semi-methylated (labeled as "1" in result file)
  * Full-methylated (labeled as "2" in result file)

+Basically, BGMM will first calculate probability p (p = p0 + p1 + p2 = 1) for each CpG based on its beta value
+- p0: the probability that the CpG is un-methylated
+- p1: the probability that the CpG is semi-methylated
+- p2: the probability that the CpG is full-methylated

+The classification will be made using rules:

+- if p0 = max(p): un-methylated
+- if p2 = max(p): full-methylated
+- if p1 = max(p):
+	- if p1 <= prob_cutoff: semi-methylated
+	- if p1 > prob_cutoff: unknown

 #### Input files
 [test_08.tsv.gz](https://github.com/liguowang/cpgtools/blob/master/test/test_08.tsv.gz)